sapegin/vscode-new-file-now/Readme.md

 ## Features

-All necessary folders will be created automatically, and the new file will be open in the editor:
+Creates all the necessary nested folders, and opens the created file in the editor:

 ![Creating nested folders](screenshots/screenshot-folders.png)